With the warm weather on its way, now is the time enjoy your outdoor living space. Here are our tips on how to make the most of your sunroom view!

 - Apply a light, car-wax solution to your frames once a year.
 Make sure to apply the wax after you have cleaned the frames.
 Otherwise, the wax may seal salt spray deposits to the frames, allowing corrosion to occur.

-How to Clean the Screen
+3 Steps to a Clean Screen

 - Remove your screen carefully and place it on a clean, flat surface.